-You need to connect two 75Ω RF coax cables from the antenna to the belowdecks equipment.
-Refer to Figure 18 to determine the type of cables and connectors required for your cable run.
-Then prepare both of them as described below.
+a.
+In addition to the data and power cables, you will need to connect two 75Ω RF coax cables from the antenna to the belowdecks equipment.
+Use the guidelines in Figure 18 to determine the type of RF cables required.